vncntt/vncntt.github.io/content/notes/LLMs-are-Making-Me-Dumber.md

 Here are some ways I use LLMs that I think are making me dumber:
 - When I want to build a Chrome extension for personal use, instead of actually learning and writing the JavaScript, I Claude-Code the whole thing in a couple of hours without writing a single line of code.
-Instead of taking the usual route which would leave me with more actual familiarity with JavaScript, I now shortcut the process leaving me with barely any JS knowledge despite numerous functioning applications.
+Instead of taking the usual route which would leave me with more actual familiarity with JavaScript, I now shortcut the process, leaving me with barely any JS knowledge despite numerous functioning applications.
 - When I need math homework done fast, I feed in the relevant textbook pages in context, dump my problems into o3/Gemini, and check its answers for sanity instead of doing the problems myself.
 I cram before tests.
 (Yes, this is morally dubious and terrible for learning.)
 - When I need to write an email, I often bullet-point what I want to write and ask the LLM to write out a coherent, cordial email.
 I’ve gotten worse at writing emails.
 - My first response to most problems is to ask an LLM, and this might atrophy my ability to come up with better solutions since my starting point is already in the LLM-solution space.